rokucommunity/rooibos/docs/index.md

 end function
 ```

-Paremeterized tests accept any valid json.
+Parameterized tests accept any valid json.
 However, the number of top level items in the params array must match the amount of arguments for your test method.
 If they don't the test will fail.

-#### Advanced paramter directives
+#### Advanced parameter directives

 ##### #RBSNode